QuantumFusion-network/spec/docs/ADR/0018-scaffolding-api.md

 **Testing Approach:**
 Load testing with 1000+ concurrent wizard interactions, validation testing with complex and edge-case configurations, error handling testing across all categorized failure types, rate limiting testing with various IP scenarios and proxy configurations

+## Advice

+- How do we collect logs and get a errors.
+Do we have some JavaScript libraries for that?
+(Sviatoslav Alekseev, 2025-08-06)
+- What time it's need to send to server and after to user.
+For example, when server get a request to generate the code you should somewhere in a Grafana have a chart with the average time for handling the request (Sviatoslav Alekseev, 2025-08-06)
+- We need to verify that they are in sync - the both states on a wizard side and our scaffolder side (Sviatoslav Alekseev, 2025-08-06)

 ## References

 - [Hono Framework Documentation and Performance Benchmarks](https://hono.dev/)